Sep. 15, 2022

 Additional abnormalities of possible pathologic significance in gyrate atrophy include plasma reductions of glutamate, glutamine, and lysine; abnormalities of polyamines or their metabolites; and a disturbance of NO function or metabolism in the retina.

 Genetics.
-Barrett and colleagues reviewed 80 reported cases of gyrate atrophy and concluded that the pattern of inheritance was always consistent with autosomal recessive inheritance (04).
-By study of somatic cell hybrids, O'Donnell and colleagues assigned the ornithine aminotransferase locus to human chromosome 10 and mouse chromosome 7 (53).
-Wu and colleagues presented family linkage data locating ornithine aminotransferase to 10q (102).
-Barrett and colleagues used a cDNA for ornithine aminotransferase in somatic cell hybrids and in situ hybridization to map the gene to 10q26 (04).
-Ornithine aminotransferase gene sequences were also found on the X chromosome at Xp11.2 in the same region as a marker that is closely linked to X-linked retinitis pigmentosa (OMIM 312600).
-Mitchell and colleagues determined that the OAT gene is 21 kb long and contains 11 exons (50).
-The analysis of the rat gene structure revealed a single expressed gene and 3 pseudogenes (78; 79; 77).
+Barrett and colleagues reviewed 80 reported cases of gyrate atrophy and concluded that the pattern of inheritance was always consistent with autosomal recessive inheritance (05).
+By study of somatic cell hybrids, O'Donnell and colleagues assigned the ornithine aminotransferase locus to human chromosome 10 and mouse chromosome 7 (58).
+Wu and colleagues presented family linkage data locating ornithine aminotransferase to 10q (108).
+Barrett and colleagues used a cDNA for ornithine aminotransferase in somatic cell hybrids and in situ hybridization to map the gene to 10q26 (05).
+Mitchell and colleagues determined that the OAT gene is 21 kb long and contains 11 exons (54).
+The analysis of the rat gene structure revealed a single expressed gene and 3 pseudogenes (84; 85; 83).
 Thus, the tissue specific regulation of ornithine aminotransferase gene expression appears to be determined by a single gene.
 Human and rat ornithine aminotransferase genes are similar in size and organization.
 The ornithine aminotransferase structure, however, is species and tissue specific.
-Mitchell and colleagues identified the first mutations in the ornithine aminotransferase gene of patients with gyrate atrophy (50).
-Brody and colleagues discovered and characterized the molecular defect in 21 newly recognized ornithine aminotransferase alleles (08).
+Mitchell and colleagues identified the first mutations in the ornithine aminotransferase gene of patients with gyrate atrophy (54).
+Brody and colleagues discovered and characterized the molecular defect in 21 newly recognized ornithine aminotransferase alleles (09).
 The study of 8 kindreds with gyrate atrophy found 4 novel mutations.
-The functional analysis of a set of missense mutations revealed that mutant proteins were either highly unstable and rapidly degraded, or failed to assemble to form the active OAT hexamer (16).
+The functional analysis of a set of missense mutations revealed that mutant proteins were either highly unstable and rapidly degraded, or failed to assemble to form the active OAT hexamer (18).
 To date, more than 65 mutations have been reported.
-The allelic heterogeneity is extensive, except for the L402P allele that accounts for about 87% of the mutant ornithine aminotransferase genes in the Finnish population (85).
-Three alleles, V332M, A226V, and E318K, are known to produce mutant enzymes with in vitro pyridoxine responsiveness (64; 49; 45).
+Allelic heterogeneity is extensive, except for the L402P allele that accounts for about 87% of the mutant ornithine aminotransferase genes in the Finnish population (91).
+Three alleles, V332M, A226V, and E318K, are known to produce mutant enzymes with in vitro pyridoxine responsiveness (70; 53; 49).

-Significant hyperornithinemia other than by OAT deficiency can only by caused by HHH-syndrome.
+Significant hyperornithinemia other than by ornithine-δ-aminotransferase(OAT) deficiency can only be caused by HHH syndrome.
 However, this condition is not associated with ocular signs and symptoms.
-Nongenetic causes of modestly increased plasma ornithine include isoniazid therapy (57) and hemolysis.
+Nongenetic causes of modestly increased plasma ornithine include isoniazid therapy and hemolysis (63).
 Artificially increased plasma ornithine is found when unspun blood is left at room temperature.

 Investigation by magnetic resonance spectroscopy reveals a decreased concentration of creatine and phosphocreatine in brain and muscle.